This page updated 17 April 2017

 a journal.
 Was it possible that any of this journal still existed.

 However, perhaps the best clue on Macaulay was found in Philip's Voyage.
 This so-called journal by New South Wales' first governor, Arthur Philip, was actually a compilation work produced for semi-official reasons to help publicise government's success in establishing its new convict colony.
+It has the reputation as the first book ever published about European Australia.

 See Arthur Phillip, The Voyage of Governor Phillip to Botany Bay, With an Account of the Establishment of the Colonies of Port Jackson and Norfolk Island, including the journals of Lts.
 Shortland, Watts, Ball and Capt.
 Marshall.
 Melbourne, Facsimile edition for Georgian House, 1950.
 Originally published, 1789.